emanb29/artst-website/_posts/2018-02-10-cradle-to-cradle.md

         - Provide the same ecosystem services as the displaced ecological features

 5. **List a few of the different strategies the authors discuss in the “Respecting Diversity” chapter for how our built and made environment can become more sustainable:**
+	1. Look at local history and culture for locally relevant ways of producing / designing systems / products
+	2. Consider how to reduce a product to its simplest form that is still globally relevant, then add local modifications

 6. **In what ways to you respect diversity in your daily life?**